The Ross Lab investigates fundamental questions of aging.

 Epigenetics takes into account processes that regulate how and when particular genes are expressed and repressed, with these processes changing with age or exposure to toxins and radiation.
 Epigenetic alterations affecting gene expression have been found to occur during aging as well as in many age-related diseases, including neurodegenerative diseases; however, it is unclear if epigenetic changes are the cause or the product of these altered states.

-Lifestyle interventions that are clinically translatable, such as diet and exercise, together with pharmaceutical and nutraceutical treatments are also being investigated to possibly counteract aging and disease as well as promote health and longevity.
+Exposure to environmental toxins, such as microplastics, and lifestyle interventions that are clinically translatable, such as diet and exercise, together with pharmaceutical and nutraceutical treatments are also being investigated to possibly counteract aging and disease as well as promote health and longevity.

 In order to experimentally test our hypotheses, we will use both in vivo (animal models) and in vitro (tissue-culture) techniques, allowing for a multi-faceted approach to delineate the roles of mitochondrial dysfunction, epigenetic alterations, and chronic inflammation in aging and age-related disease onset and progression, as well as highlight potential therapeutic strategies to improve the human condition.